earthly/website/blog/_posts/2021-09-22-awk-examples.md

     g_total = g_total + $8
 }
 ```
-Then all I need to do is add some if statements to my `END` pattern:
+Once I have this, I can score books based on how higher or lower they are than the average.
+All I need to do is add some if statements to my `END` pattern to accomplish this:
 ```
 END {
     g_score = g_total/g_count